jgsheppa/react_dev_tools_demo/README.md

       ? composeEnhancers(applyMiddleware(middleware))
       : composeWithDevTools(applyMiddleware(middleware));
 ```
+This code sets the features for Redux's dev tools.
+We have explicitly set `dispatch` to false,
+meaning it will be disabled wherever we use the settings in `composeEnhancers`.
+Setting any of
-Setting any of the features to false will disable them in the production environment,
+the features to false will disable them in the production environment, based on the logic
-based on the logic we've written for the `middlewares` variable.
+we've written for the `middlewares` variable.